xy1802/HTTP_sever/README.md

 # HTTP_sever
-A simple HTTP sever using python
+A simple muti-thread HTTP sever using python